lfiaschi/udacity-traffic-sign-classifier/writeup.md

 ##### Answer:

-I trained the model using an Adam optimizer , a learning rate of 1e-4 , dropout rate of 0.3 and batch size of 128.
+I trained the model using an Adam optimizer ,  learning rate of 1e-4 , dropout rate of 0.3 and batch size of 128.

 #### Question 5